mistermicheels/learning-notes/mindset/Pragmatism-imperfectionism.md

     -   "Great is the enemy of good"
     -   Good code shipped today is often better than perfect code shipped next week
 -   Often, the experience you gain from taking action teaches you a lot more about what works well and what doesn't than just theorizing about what would be the best approach.
 See also [Quantity Always Trumps Quality](https://blog.codinghorror.com/quantity-always-trumps-quality/)
+    -   For creative problem solving, it might help to separate the process of creation from the process of analyzing what you created and improving. _"You can’t write and edit, or sculpt and polish, or make and analyze at the same time.
+If you do, the editor stops the creator.
+While you invent, don’t select.
+While you sketch, don’t inspect.
+While you write the first draft, don’t reflect."_ ([source](https://kk.org/thetechnium/68-bits-of-unsolicited-advice/))
 -   Definitely don't wait for perfect circumstances, as they will likely never come

 ### Focus on solutions rather than problems